-Chronology of the Roma Genocide
+Chronology of the Roma Holocaust

 In many cities within the German Reich, compulsory camps are set up.
 Two weeks before the opening of the 1936 Olympic Games, hundreds of people are interned in such a camp in the Berlin borough of Marzahn.
 The camps serve to concentrate, restrict, register and isolate as well as provide a source of forced labour.